-- fails to provide such an annual report to the Minister and to the Commissioner; and - corrective steps are not taken by that municipality within a period specified by the Minister, the Minister may withdraw the notice in which the particulars of an area demarcated by a municipality were published in the Gazette.
+- fails to provide such an annual report to the Minister and to the Commissioner; and - corrective steps are not taken by that municipality within a period specified by the Minister,

 The effect of a withdrawal will be that the area which was demarcated by the municipality will no longer constitute a UDZ and a taxpayer will, therefore, not be able to deduct an allowance on the cost of any building that was constructed or improved within that area.
 Should a demarcation be withdrawn after a taxpayer has already started deducting the allowance and who would have been eligible to further allowances under this section had it not been for the withdrawal, such taxpayer will not be able to deduct any more allowances on that building.
 No recoupment will take place at that point owing to the withdrawal.
 The normal recoupment principles will, however, apply when the taxpayer disposes of the building.